Friedrich Domin

 Friedrich Domin (15 May 1902 – 18 December 1961) was a German film actor.
 He appeared in more than 60 films between 1939 and 1961.
-He was born in Beuthen, Germany (now Bytom, Poland) and died in Munich, Germany.
+He was born in Beuthen, Germany (now Bytom, Poland) and died in Munich, West Germany.

+In 1922, he graduated from the Max Reinhardt's drama school, now known as Ernst Busch Academy of Dramatic Arts.

+He was awarded the honor state actor in 1939, and in 1944 he was included in the Gottbegnadeten list, created by Joseph Goebbels, as an "irreplacable actor" to the continuation of Nazi film production.